 The virus can alter other species, which could eventually harm humans.

 - Costs less to provide yearly crops

 - Reduces pest attacks and damage caused by pests

 - Reduces the amount of pesticide usage

 - Genetically modified organisms can be defined as organisms in which the genetic material has been altered in a way that does not occur naturally

-With such uncertainty over the safety of this poison is it likely to get a nod of approval from governing bodies?
-We can only say that history might repeats itself.
+With such uncertainty over the safety of this poison, is it likely to get a nod of approval from governing bodies?
+We can only say that history might repeat itself.